jdi-docs/jdi-light/source/includes/_tutorial.md

     //  20 lines to validate contact
 }
 ```
-**Selenium:** (65(37) loc)<br/>
+**Selenium:** (65(37) lines of code)<br/>
 For our needs we should write two methods: submit and check<br/>
-As for Login Form in order to manage different Test Data via Contact Form we should check values for null.
-For only one case for example just Fill all fields we can avoid check for null and save some lines of code.<br/>
+As for the Login Form, in order to manage different Test Data via Contact Form we should check values for null.
+For only one case we can avoid this check (for example, just fill all fields with null and save a few lines of code).<br/>
-In flexible approach we need 43+22=65 lines of code<br/>
+Using a flexible approach, we need 43 + 22 = 65 lines of code.<br/>
-We can improve this code by using common method to clean and sendKeys for abstract WebElement - this will reduce code to 55.<br/>
+We can improve this code by using a common method to clean and sendKeys for an abstract WebElement - this will reduce our code to 55 lines.<br/>
-If we remove null validations, this will make our methods less common but will save additional 18 lines and reduce code to 37 lines for Form methods<br/>
+If we remove null validations, it will make our methods less common but will save additional 18 lines and reduce the code to 37 lines for Form methods.<br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/sections/ContactForm.java" target="_blank">Selenium Contact Form code (97)</a><br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/sections/ShortContactForm.java" target="_blank">Short Selenium Contact Form code (69)</a><br/><br/><br/><br/><br/><br/><br/>

-**JDI Light** (0 loc)<br/>
+**JDI Light** (0 lines of code)<br/>
-In JDI Light we don't need methods for this typical actions.
+In JDI Light we don't need methods for these typical actions.
 Standard Form actions are flexible and allow to operate with any kind of data.<br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-reduce-code/blob/master/src/main/java/jdisite/sections/ContactForm.java" target="_blank">JDI Light Contact Form code (8)</a><br/>

 ### 5. Test Data ###